ocaml/setup-ocaml/README.md

 1. Install the OCaml compiler
    - If the opam cache was not hit
 1. Remove the opam repositories
-1. Save the opam cache
-   - If the opam cache was not hit
 1. Initialise the opam repositories
 1. Retrieve the opam download cache
 1. Install depext
    - On Windows, not only `opam-depext` is installed, but `depext-cygwinports` is installed as well
+   - Depexts of existing packages are installed, relevant when the cache has been hit
 1. Retrieve the dune cache
    - If the dune cache feature is enabled
    - If the cache already exists